Climate of Azerbaijan: Temperature

-The temperature regime and its distribution throughout Azerbaijan is regular, and depends on the features of air masses entering the country, the regional landscape, and proximity to the Caspian Sea.
+The temperature regime and its distribution throughout Azerbaijan is regular and depends on the features of air masses entering the country, the regional landscape, and proximity to the Caspian Sea.
 The sea causes temperatures in the maritime areas (20 km away from the sea) to decline in the summer and rise in the winter.
 At the same time, the sea moderates the influence of hot and dry air masses coming from Central Asia.
-The average annual temperature is 14–15 °C in the Kur-Araz Lowland, the coastal regions south to the Apsheron Peninsula, and in the Lenkoran Lowland.
-The temperature declines with proximity to the mountains, averaging 4–5 °C at an altitude of 2000 m, and 1–2 °C at 3000 m.
+The average annual temperature is 14–15 °C in the Kur-Araz Lowland, the coastal regions south of the Apsheron Peninsula, and in the Lenkoran Lowland.
+The temperature declines with proximity to the mountains, averaging 4–5 °C at an altitude of 2000 m and 1–2 °C at 3000 m.